sazid2006sheikh/IoT-Calculator/README.md

-# 🧮 IoT Smart Calculator
+# 🧮 IoT Calculator

-An IoT Smart Calculator is a custom-made smart device built using Embedded Systems and IoT technology.
+An IoT Calculator is a custom-made device built using Embedded Systems and IoT technology.
 It combines a traditional calculator with smart features such as wireless connectivity, cloud integration, calculation history storage, and AI-based assistance.

 Built using ESP32, Keypad Module, Display Module, and Cloud Services.